auto scaling observability

 Metric-Based Approach

-Monitoring can detect when these systems are either over or under the predictable thresholds that are previously set.
-And then, we can set alerts and hope that these alerts are actionable.
+Monitoring can detect when these systems are either over or under the predictable thresholds that were previously set.
+Then, we can set alerts, and we hope that these alerts are actionable.
 This is only useful for variants of predictable failure modes.

 Traditional metrics and monitoring tools can tell you any performance spikes or notice that a problem occurs.
-But they don’t let you dig into the source of problems and let us slice and dice or see correlations between errors.
-If the system is complex, this approach is harder to get to the root cause in a reasonable timeframe.
+But they don’t let you dig into the source of the issues and let us slice and dice or see correlations between errors.
+If the system is complex, this approach is more challenging in getting to the root cause in a reasonable timeframe.

 Traditional style metrics systems

-With the traditional style metrics systems, you had to define custom metrics, which were always defined upfront.
-So with this approach, we can’t start to ask new questions about problems.
-So it would be best if you defined the questions to ask upfront.
+With traditional metrics systems, you had to define custom metrics, which were always defined upfront.
+This approach prevents us from starting to ask new questions about problems.
+So, it would be best to determine the questions to ask upfront.

 **Metrics: Lack of connective event**

-Metrics did not retain the connective event.
-As a result, you cannot ask new questions in the existing dataset.
+The metrics did not retain the connective event, so you cannot ask new questions in the existing dataset.
 These traditional system metrics could miss unexpected failure modes in complex distributed systems.
 Also, the condition detected via system metrics might be unrelated to what is happening.

-An example of this could be an odd number of running threads on one component that might indicate garbage collection is in progress.
-It might also indicate that slow response times might be imminent in an upstream service.
+An example of this could be an odd number of running threads on one component, which might indicate garbage collection is in progress or that slow response times are imminent in an upstream service.

 User experience means different things to different sets of users.
-We now have a model where different service users may be routed through the system in different ways, using different components and providing experiences that can vary widely.
+We now have a model where different service users may be routed through the system in other ways, using various components and providing experiences that can vary widely.
 We also know now that the services no longer tend to break in the same few predictable ways over and over.

 We should have a few alerts triggered by only focusing on symptoms that directly impact user experience and not because a threshold was reached.

 If you use static thresholds, they can’t reliably indicate any issues with user experience.
 Alerts should be set up to detect failures that impact user experience.
-Traditional monitoring falls short in trying to do this.
+Traditional monitoring falls short in this regard.
 With traditional metrics-based monitoring, we rely on static thresholds to define optimal system conditions, which have nothing to do with user experience.

 However, modern systems change shape dynamically under different workloads.
-Static thresholds for monitoring can’t reflect impacts on user experience.
+Static monitoring thresholds can’t reflect impacts on user experience.
 They lack context and are too coarse.

-Systems observability and reliability in distributed system is a practice.
-Rather than just focusing on a tool that does logging, metrics, or altering, Observability is all about how you approach problems, and for this, you need to look at your culture.
-So you could say that Observability is a cultural practice and allows you to be proactive to findings instead of relying on a reactive approach that we are used to in the past.
+Systems observability and reliability in distributed systems are practices.
+Rather than just focusing on a tool that logs, metrics, or alters, Observability is all about how you approach problems, and for this, you need to look at your culture.
+So you could say that Observability is a cultural practice that allows you to be proactive about findings instead of relying on a reactive approach that we are used to in the past.

 Nowadays, we need a different viewpoint and want to see everything from one place.
 You want to know how the application works and how it interacts with the other infrastructure components, such as the underlying servers, physical or server, the network, and how data transfer looks in a transfer and stale state.

-What level of observation do you need so you know that everything is performing as it should?
-And what should you be looking at to get this level of detail?
+What level of observation is needed to ensure everything performs as it should?
+What should you look at to obtain this level of detail?

-Monitoring is knowing the data points and the entities we are gathering from.
+Monitoring is knowing the data points and the entities from which we gather information.
 On the other hand, Observability is like putting all the data together.
 So monitoring is collecting data, and Observability is putting it together in one single pane of glass.
 Observability is observing the different patterns and deviations from the baseline; monitoring is getting the data and putting it into the systems.
 A vital part of an Observability toolkit is service level objectives (slos).

 We have three pillars of Systems Observability.
 There are Metrics, Traces, and Logging.
-So it is an oversimplification to define or view Observability as having these pillars.
+So, defining or viewing Observability as having these pillars is an oversimplification.
 But for Observability, you need these in place.
 Observability is all about connecting the dots from each of these pillars.

 If someone asked me which one I prefer, it would be distributed tracing.
 Distributed tracing allows you to visualize each step in service request executions.
 As a result, it doesn’t matter if services have complex dependencies.
 You could say that the complexity of the Dynamic systems is abstracted with distributed tracing.

-For example, latency can stack up if a downstream database service experiences performance bottlenecks.
-As a result, the end-to-end latency is high.
+For example, latency can stack up if a downstream database service experiences performance bottlenecks, resulting in high end-to-end latency.
 When latency is detected three or four layers upstream, it can be complicated to identify which component of the system is the root of the problem because now that same latency is being seen in dozens of other services.

 Modern distributed systems tend to scale into a tangled knot of dependencies.
 Therefore, distributed tracing shows the relationships between various services and components in a distributed system.
 Traces help you understand system interdependencies.
 Unfortunately, those inter-dependencies can obscure problems and make them challenging to debug unless their relationships are clearly understood.

-In the world of distributed systems, observability plays a vital role in ensuring the stability, performance, and reliability of complex architectures.
-Monitoring, logging, and tracing provide engineers with the necessary tools to understand system behavior, troubleshoot issues, and optimize performance.
+In distributed systems, observability is vital in ensuring complex architectures’ stability, performance, and reliability.
+Monitoring, logging, and tracing provide engineers with the tools to understand system behavior, troubleshoot issues, and optimize performance.
 By adopting observability practices, organizations can effectively manage their distributed systems and provide seamless and reliable services to their users.